What is Rethinking Curriculum?

 Resources

-Here are resources that are beneficial to those that are interested in the curriculum, including the Curriculum Innovation and Impact issue of Impact from Spring 2023 and a bitesize learning module on Rethinking Curriculum.
+Beneficial resources for those interested in the curriculum, including the Curriculum Innovation and Impact issue of Impact from Spring 2023 and a bitesize learning module on Rethinking Curriculum.

-Impact Issue 18, themed on curriculum, is available to read online now.
-A copy has also been sent in print to all fee-paying members and to every school in England – look out for your copy!
+Impact Issue 18 is themed on curriculum is available to read online.
+A print copy was sent to all fee-paying members and to every school in England.

 You can now access an online micro-CPD unit for teachers and school leaders which you might find helpful to use as part of a discussion about your curriculum.